Niagara Bottling: Mesa, Arizona

 Niagara operates a 450,000 sq ft bottling plant in Mesa, Arizona.
-The plant will have access to 40 million gallons of water a year, the plant can draw water from the Central Arizona Project, Salt River Project, and local groundwater.
+The plant has access to 40 million gallons of water a year, and can draw water from the Central Arizona Project, Salt River Project, and local groundwater.

 Phoenix, Arizona

 Niagara operates a 252,000 sq ft bottling plant in Phoenix, Arizona.

 Bloomfield, Connecticut

 Niagara operates a 400,000 sq ft bottling plant in Bloomfield, Connecticut.
 The facility receives water from the Metropolitan District Commission and the project has encountered public protest and opposition due to the secrecy with which the deal was brokered and a feeling that water is a public trust that shouldn’t be sold without public consultation.

 Middleburg, Florida

-Opened in 2022, located in Middleburg, Florida, just outside of Jacksonville, Florida.
+In 2022, Niagara opened a bottling plant in Middleburg, Florida, just outside of Jacksonville, Florida.

 Jeffersonville, Indiana

 In 2018, Niagara began construction of a $56 million, 469,000 square foot bottling plant in Jeffersonville, Indiana.